Yajinglee/My_Portfolio_Website/README.md

 ### Project Details:

-- Loaded the data and create data model using snowflake schema from 6 dimensional tables and 2 fact tables.
+- Loaded the data and created data model using snowflake schema from 6 dimensional tables and 2 fact tables.
 - Transformed data, created columns and measures with Query Editor and DAX calculation.
 - Built interactive reports to visualize sales performance with slicers, KPIs, drilldown, and various charts including tree map, line and bar chart, donut chart and gauge chart.